Skip navigation

 • Noninvasive prenatal screening, which looks in the mother's blood for DNA from the baby that may have an extra or missing chromosome.

-These tests have some risks.
+Not all of these tests have the same accuracy or detection rates.
+Plus, these tests have some risks.
 They may cause infection, harm the fetus, or cause a miscarriage.
-If you are worried about these risks, talk to your provider.
+Be sure to discuss these risks with your provider.

 What if I Carry a Genetic Disorder?